 This monastery complex used to include 60 smaller temples and housed up to 1000 lamas at once.
 However, the communist purge badly damaged most parts of the complex in 1939.
-Some monasteries that preserved were functioning as museums in 1945.
+Some monasteries that were preserved were functioning as museums in 1945.

-Before its damage, this Monastery allowed Tibetan Buddhism to take off in Mongolia later in the 17th century.
+Before its damage, this specific Monastery allowed Tibetan Buddhism to take off in Mongolia later in the 17th century.